patrickdahdah/Metrics-Indexer/README.md

 # analytics-indexer

-Analytics indexer to MySQL using Python
+Analytics indexer with Postgres using Python

+Data folder is not included (Confidential)

 ## Dependencies